How far has consumers’ digital shift progressed? Consumers and media now

 This article excerpts some of the content of our “Media Life Report”, which ascertains changes in media and consumers based on INTAGE proprietary media exposure log data and questionnaire surveys to summarize how consumers’ media use is changing.

+First, let’s take a look at the use of devices for viewing media.
 Various media outlets had run features on “young people moving away from TV and shifting to digital media”, but what does the actual data show?

 Fig.1 and 2 present the average TV and smartphone usage times per day by age group based on INTAGE proprietary i-SSP (INTAGE Single Source Panel) data.